OpenZeppelin/cairo-contracts/docs/Access.md

 end
 ```

-To prevent non-owners from calling a function, add in the `assert_only_owner` method like this:
+To restrict a function's access to the owner only, add in the `assert_only_owner` method like this:

 ```cairo
 from openzeppelin.access.ownable import Ownable